teamosis/gethugothemes-documentation/content/guide.md

 ### Deploy to Netlify

-Go to your [Netlify](https://app.netlify.com/) account and click add new site.
-Choose your git repository to import your website in netlify.
+Go to your [Netlify](https://app.netlify.com/) account and click **add new site**.
+Then choose **import an existing site**.
+Then choose your git provider to import your site.
 And now you can see your repository.
-Select it and follow the steps.
-Then go to `site settings` to change the site name. save it and go to `deploy` from the top menu, Wait a while and click on `site preview` or just simply go to the subdomain you given as base URL. **BOOM!
+Select it and follow the steps. **BOOM!
 Your site is live.**

+If you want to add a custom domain, then go to **Settings > Domain Management** and add your custom domain.

+---

 ## Know Your Theme